mannyb325/copilot/README.md

 Easy as that!

-## Familiarize
+## Familiarize (for VS Code)
 After install, Copilot is 100% ready to go.
-Start coding to use inline completions or click the "Chat" icon on the Activity Bar to chat.
+Start coding to use Code completions or click the "Chat" icon on the Activity Bar to use Copilot Chat.

 That's all!